craquinterogo/craquinterogo.github.io/whatilike.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Algorithmic Trading</h3>
+					<h3>Quant/Algorithmic Trading</h3>
 				</header>
-				<p>I must recognize this is a new field in my curriculum.
-I have been a lot intrigated in this field because foreign markets formany years have been using this approach to trade their assets.
-In my country this is some new, but is growing year by year.</p>
+				<p>I have been a lot intrigated about taking investment decisions under uncertainty, and especially how to deal with it having quantitative tools.
+I do have experience working with algorithmic trading strategies through broker's APIs using programming laguages as python, C++, C# and Java.
+Along with it the passion of machine learning applied on algo/quant-trading.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>